 An independent truck driver leases their truck from a company like Ryder or Penske, or they are making payments on a truck they have purchased, but they do not operate under their own DOT authority.
-They typically sign on with a company like CloudTrucks, where they have the help and support of the company and their tools, assistance with insurance, and back-office paperwork.
-It’s a happy medium between the freedom of being an owner-operator and similar revenue, but easier to manage since you’re not stuck out there handling everything yourself.
+A trucking independent contractor typically signs on with a company like CloudTrucks, where they have the help and support of the company and their tools, assistance with insurance, and back-office paperwork.
+It’s a happy medium between the freedom of being an owner-operator and similar revenue but easier to manage since you’re not stuck out there handling everything yourself.

 What is Different About Becoming an Independent Truck Driver?

 Independent truck drivers differ from company drivers, lease contractors, and owner-operators in a few key areas:

 Independent truck drivers contract with a trucking company or an owner-operator.

 - Independent truck drivers obtain their trucks from third-party companies or truck dealerships instead of leasing a truck belonging to the company they are contracting with.

 - Independent truck drivers have more responsibilities and are not entitled to the same benefits as employees (company drivers).